 Welcome!
 I am so grateful and happy to see that you have chosen to dive deeper into the world of poetry, the world of resonating and liberating your inner world of thoughts through paper and pen, through lyrics and music.
 Maybe it is because you are bored and have nothing to do with your free time.
 Maybe you are immersed in your feelings and need poetry to accompany you.
 Maybe you are a poet and need inspiration for your next great poem.
 Either way, welcome to my anthology.
 Let’s first explore what poetry is and how this anthology is built upon that ideology.

 Poetry is like having a BFF that you can always turn to when you need to vent or express your feelings.
 It's a way of getting your thoughts and emotions out in the open while adding a touch of beauty and creativity.
+Reading and?
 Writing poetry can help you tap into your deepest self and express yourself in a way that feels genuine and meaningful.
 With each word and line, you're painting a portrait of your inner being, showcasing the complexities and richness of your personal world.

 Poetry is an effective way of finding comfort and inspiration during difficult times or celebrating life's victories.
 Sharing your poems with others can bring you closer to others, creating a sense of camaraderie and understanding.
 In this way, poetry is not only a form of personal expression but also a way to connect with others and promote empathy across different backgrounds.